 Both mechanisms share the same mathematical root: selecting the best of \(K\) evaluations on the same holdout set.
 Peeking selects the best of \(K\) model configurations; seed inflation selects the best of \(K\) random seeds.
-In both cases, the overshoot scales as \(\sigma\sqrt{2\ln K}\) (\citeproc{ref-gumbel1958statistics}{Gumbel 1958}): it depends on the spread of scores (\(\sigma\)), not on the sample size.
-More data makes scores more stable (smaller \(\sigma\)), but it also makes the remaining spread matter more --- the search bonus stays a non-trivial fraction of whatever variance is left. \item \textbf{Class III declines steeply.} Oversampling inflation at n = 2,000 (+0.069) is 3.6 \(\times\) smaller than at n = 50 (+0.247).
-The oversampling procedure is identical at every n: stratified subsampling preserves the class ratio, so the same fraction of synthetic rows is added whether n = 50 or n = 2,000.
-What changes is how much the model needs them.
+In both cases the overshoot grows logarithmically in \(K\), and correlated draws (e.g., evaluations of related algorithms on the same folds, see Exp AQ) produce a smaller effective \(K\) and correspondingly smaller overshoot.
+The overshoot depends on the spread of scores (\(\sigma\)), not on the sample size.
+More data makes scores more stable (smaller \(\sigma\)), but it also makes the remaining spread matter more, so the search bonus stays a non-trivial fraction of whatever variance is left. \item \textbf{Class III declines steeply.} The oversampling procedure is identical at every n; stratified subsampling preserves the class ratio, so the same fraction of synthetic rows is added whether n = 50 or n = 2,000, but what changes is how much the model relies on them.
 At small n, the duplicated rows are a substantial fraction of the training signal; at large n, the model already generalizes well from legitimate data, and the leaked rows add little.
+Inflation at n = 2,000 (+0.069) is 3.6 \(\times\) smaller than at n = 50 (+0.247).
 Extension to n = 5,000--10,000 is not shown: only 59 of the 152 extension datasets have sufficient class imbalance for oversampling, and this survivorship produces a non-comparable pool. \end{enumerate}